 Additionally, we are not looking for poetry with the words arranged to create fancy shapes on the paper/screen like a tree or a castle or something, all text will be published left-aligned.

 We are looking for writing that locks onto the reader like a tractor beam and inexorably pulls them into an intriguing science fiction reality.
 Vivid, boundlessly imaginative writing is prized over that which might be limited by an over-adherence to the parameters of a more conservative scientific plausibility.
 So we gravitate a little more towards the “gimmee bang bang” of Raymond A. Palmer than the deliberately scientific “weights and measures” of Dr. T. O’Conor Sloane, his predecessor at Amazing Stories.
-That being said, we are still totally receptive to hard science fiction and this is the genre of science fiction we’re talking about here, not fantasy (see our other literary journal, The Elucubrare Literary Review, which does accept works of fantasy), so find your literary Golden Ratio.
+That being said, we are still totally receptive to hard science fiction and this is the genre of science fiction we’re talking about here, not fantasy (see another of our literary journals, The Lotus Tree Literary Review, which does accept works of fantasy), so find your literary Golden Ratio.